Operational Sorties Feb/Mar 1944

-Tempsford Airfield, actually lies within the Parish boundaries of nearby Everton, but as the Base was accessed from Tempsford Station, the Staff and Pilots named it Tempsford Airfield, although any reference to the Airfield as RAF Tempsford is inaccurate.
-The Airfield became part of what was known as the ‘Bedford Triangle‘, a Secret Network for War Intelligence, the other points were made up from Harrington Airfield to the north and a Communications Site to the West, famously known as Bletchley Park Manor.
-Work on the Airfield started in 1940 by John Laing & Sons Ltd. and the 3 runways were completed by the summer of 1941.
-The main runway was 6000ft long, the other 2 being 4800ft & 4200ft long respectively.
+Tempsford Airfield, actually lies within the Parish boundaries of nearby Everton, but as the Base was accessed from Tempsford Station, the Staff & Pilots named it Tempsford Airfield, although any reference to the Airfield as RAF Tempsford is inaccurate.
+The Airfield became part of what was known as the ‘Bedford Triangle‘, a Secret Network for War Intelligence, the other points were made up from Harrington Airfield to the North and a Communications Site to the West, famously known as Bletchley Park Manor.
+Work on the Airfield started in 1940 by John Laing & Sons Ltd and the 3 Runways were completed by the Summer of 1941.
+The Main Runway was 6000ft long, the other 2 being 4800ft & 4200ft long respectively.
 The Control Tower faced the Main Runway and behind this were 6 x ‘T2‘ Type Hangers, one of which now stands at Duxford Museum (Junction 10, M11).
 A remaining Hanger, a ‘B2‘ type, was used by 161 Squadron.

-In a shallow valley straddling the Hertfordshire/Bedfordshire county border, RAF Tempsford was located largely in the Parish of Everton.
-Some 500 acres 4½ miles due south of St Neots and a mile from the A1 trunk road and Tempsford village, was taken over in late 1940 for Airfield construction.
-Built to Class A standard as a Satellite for Bassingbourn, the 3 concrete runways were O1-19 at 1,200 yards long, 07-25 at 1,580 yards and 13-31 at 1,333 yards.
-The usual 36 pan hardstandings were put down round the perimeter track.
-The Technical site lay to the south between runway heads O1 and 31 and the Bomb Stores on the north side between runway heads 19 and 25 and close to Woodbury Lodge Farm and Woodbury Low Farm.
+In a shallow Valley straddling the Hertfordshire/Bedfordshire County Border, RAF Tempsford was located largely in the Parish of Everton.
+Some 500 acres 4½ miles due south of St Neots and a mile from the A1 Trunk Road and Tempsford Village, was taken over in late 1940 for Airfield construction.
+Built to Class A Standard as a Satellite for Bassingbourn, the 3 concrete Runways were O1-19 at 1,200 yards long, 07-25 at 1,580 yards & 13-31 at 1,333 yards.
+The usual 36 pan Hard-standings were put down round the perimeter track.
+The Technical Site lay to the South between Runway Heads O1 & 31 and the Bomb Stores on the North side between Runway Heads 19 & 25 and close to Woodbury Lodge Farm & Woodbury Low Farm.
 To meet the expanding requirements of SOE, Tempsford was further developed.
-In 1942 runways 01-19 and 07-25 were extended on their northern ends to comprise overall lengths of 1,610 and 2,000 yards respectively.
-Perimeter track extensions were added to the ends of the runway extensions and the number of pan hardstandings raised to 50.
-Hangar building now involved 4 Type T2s on the technical site while a B1 was erected near Biggingwood Spinney, not far from the Everton crossing gates on the LNER Mainline, which paralleled the west side of the Airfield.
-The following year 2 more T2s were added on the east side of the Technical site, south of runway head 31.
-Three pan standings were lost to this and other work, 3 loop standings being constructed elsewhere on the Airfield as replacements.
-In addition to the large Hangars, Blister Types were put up on 4 of the pan standings to provide shelter for Lysanders.
-The 7 domestic, 2 Communal and Sick Quarters site were dispersed in fields mostly on the south side of the Tempsford-Everton road, while the combined WAAF Communal and Domestic area were sited in Everton Village.
-Total camp Accommodation was put at 1,722 male and 240 female.
+In 1942 Runways 01-19 & 07-25 were extended on their Northern ends to comprise overall lengths of 1,610 & 2,000 yards respectively.
+Perimeter Track extensions were added to the ends of the Runway Extensions and the number of Pan Hard-standings raised to 50.
+Hangar building now involved 4 Type T2s on the Technical Site while a B1 was erected near Biggingwood Spinney, not far from the Everton Crossing Gates on the LNER Mainline, which paralleled the West side of the Airfield.
+The following year 2 more T2s were added on the East side of the Technical Site, South of Runway Head 31.
+Three Pan Standings were lost to this and other work, 3 Loop Standings being constructed elsewhere on the Airfield as replacements.
+In addition to the large Hangars, Blister Types were put up on 4 of the Pan standings to provide Shelter for Lysanders.
+The 7 Domestic, 2 Communal & Sick Quarters Site were dispersed in Fields mostly on the South side of the Tempsford-Everton Road, while the combined WAAF Communal & Domestic Area were Sited in Everton Village.
+Total Camp Accommodation was put at 1,722 male & 240 female.

-The Buildings were mostly brick built and covered in wood to give the impression that the Airfield was a working farm.
-The roof tiles of nearby Gibralter Farm were removed and Cattle were allowed to graze on the Airfield.
+The Buildings were mostly brick built and covered in Wood to give the impression that the Airfield was a Working Farm.
+The roof tiles of nearby Gibraltar Farm were removed & Cattle were allowed to Graze on the Airfield.
 Apparently, this fooled the German Reconnaissance into believing the Airfield was used for Agricultural purposes.
 The Airfield was finally finished in the Spring of 1942 and handed over to Bomber Command.
 The recently established Special Duties Squadron, which was based at Newmarket, was offered the use of Tempsford.
-In March 1941, 419 Squadron, based at Newmarket, became first 419 Flight, and then 138 Squadron in August.
+In March 1941, 419 Squadron, based at Newmarket, became 1st 419 Flight, and then 138 Squadron in August.
 On Valentines Day, February 14th, 161 Squadron was formed.
-April 8-10th 1942, No 161 Squadron (SD) move into the airfield from Graveley, commanded by Wing Commander E H Fielden, taking over dispersal areas on the western side of the Airfield.
+April 8-10th 1942, No.161 Squadron (SD) move into the Airfield from Graveley, Commanded by Wing Commander E H Fielden, taking over Dispersal areas on the Western side of the Airfield.

 The 1st Lockheed Hudsons are taken on charge for Pick-up Operations, giving an increased capacity over the Lysanders.
 The 1st Operation by Wing Commander Pickard to Charolles was on the 14th February 1943.
 The original plan for 138 Squadron was used by SOE and for the Military to use 161 Squadron.
 This idea was soon changed and 138 Squadron became responsible for Parachuting Duties whilst 161 Squadron had the responsibility Off-loading & Pick-up Duties.
-Although sharing the same Base, the 2 units were separated, 138 Sqdn being near to Gibralter Farm, 161 Squadron near to the Railway.
-Each Squadron had at their disposal 20 Halifaxes, along with a collection of 12 Lysanders and 2 Lockheed Hudsons.
-The main purpose of the base was to supply Resistance Fighters across Europe.
-Apart from Agent drops and pick-ups, the Resistance was supplied with anything it needed.
+Although sharing the same Base, the 2 Units were separated, 138 Squadron being near to Gibralter Farm, 161 Squadron near to the Railway.
+Each Squadron had at their disposal 20 Halifaxes, along with a collection of 12 Lysanders & 2 Lockheed Hudsons.
+The main purpose of the Base was to supply Resistance Fighters across Europe.
+Apart from Agent Drops & Pick-ups, the Resistance was supplied with anything it needed.
 As well as the things that we would expect a Resistance Fighter to need, Sten Guns, Revolvers, Ammunition, Explosives & Detonators, etc., such things like Cosmetics were also supplied.

-A ‘Rupert‘ or ‘Gingerbread Man‘ was a dummy Parachutist, designed to be dropped over Normandy as a decoy/distraction.
+A ‘Rupert‘ or ‘Gingerbread Man‘ was a Dummy Parachutist, designed to be dropped over Normandy as a decoy/distraction.
 It comprised a tan Hessian man-shaped sack, designed to be filled with sand and thrown out of Aircraft, on which its integral Parachute would allow it to float to the ground and hopefully draw the attention of the Germans away from the real Paras.
-Unlike the one in ‘The Longest Day‘ movie, this wasn’t like a Tailor’s Dummy in a para uniform; it was over 2 feet tall when filled.
+Unlike the one in ‘The Longest Day‘ movie, this wasn’t like a Tailor’s Dummy in a Para Uniform; it was over 2ft tall when filled.